j1nxie/j1nxie.github.io/_posts/2024-08-16-picoctf-2024-cryptography.md

 ---
 title: "PicoCTF 2024: Cryptography"
 categories: [blogs]
-tags: ["picoctf", coding, ctf, cryptography]
+tags: [picoctf, coding, ctf, cryptography]
 ---

 Time to dig down the cryptography challenges!
 This is probably one of my favorite categories too, as my girlfriend is a huge cryptography enjoyer and it tickles our brains.